boyter/scc/README.md

 LOCOMO uses SLOC and complexity data that `scc` already computes.
 The model works per-file and aggregates:

 1. **Output tokens** — each line of code maps to ~10 LLM output tokens (configurable).
 2. **Input tokens** — estimated prompting cost, scaled by code complexity.
 More complex code (higher branch density) requires more detailed prompts.
-Uses `sqrt(complexity/code)` scaling to prevent runaway estimates.
+Scales to prevent runaway estimates.
 3. **Iteration factor** — LLMs rarely produce correct code on the first try.
-A retry multiplier scales with complexity, also using sqrt scaling.
+A retry multiplier scales with complexity, also scales.
 4. **Dollar cost** — input and output tokens multiplied by per-token pricing.
 5. **Generation time** — total serial output tokens divided by tokens-per-second throughput.
 6. **Human review time** — estimated per-line overhead for planning, review, testing, and integration.